calliope-project/calliope/docs/custom_math/customise.md

 # Introducing custom math to your model

-Once you understand the [math components][math-components] and the [formulation syntax][math-syntax], you'll be ready to introduce custom math to your model.
+Once you understand the [math components](components.md) and the [formulation syntax](syntax.md), you'll be ready to introduce custom math to your model.

-You can find examples of custom math that we have put together in the [custom math example gallery][custom-math-example-gallery].
+You can find examples of custom math that we have put together in the [custom math example gallery](examples/index.md).

 Whenever you introduce your own math, it will be applied on top of the [base math][base-math].
 Therefore, you can include base math overrides as well as add new math.